codepath/android_guides/Working-with-the-Soft-Keyboard.md

     android:windowSoftInputMode="stateVisible" />
 ```

 The options for the mode include two aspects: visibility of the keyboard and adjustment of the UI.
-Visibility options include `stateUnchanged`, `stateHidden`, `stateVisible` and [several others]([listed in full here](http://developer.android.com/guide/topics/manifest/activity-element.html#wsoft).
+Visibility options include `stateUnchanged`, `stateHidden`, `stateVisible` and [several others listed here](http://developer.android.com/guide/topics/manifest/activity-element.html#wsoft).

 ### Changing UI Reaction